johnandreopoulos/yolov5/README.md

    python detect.py --weights runs/train/exp/weights/last.pt --source ../../train_data/images
    ```

-   The detection results will be saved in a new directory called `runs/detect/expX`, where you can find the images with detected objects (e.g., "faces").
+   The detection results will be saved in a new directory called `runs/detect/expX`, where you can find images with detected objects (e.g., "faces").

-This setup will help you get started with YOLOv5 for object detection tasks efficiently.
+This setup guide will help you get started with YOLOv5 for object detection tasks efficiently.